WXIA-TV

 WXIA-TV (channel 11) is a television station in Atlanta, Georgia, United States, affiliated with NBC.
 It is owned by Tegna Inc. alongside MyNetworkTV affiliate WATL (channel 36).
-Both stations share studios at One Monroe Place on the north end of midtown Atlanta, while WXIA-TV's transmitter is located in the city's east section, near Kirkwood.
-Atlanta is the largest television market where the NBC station is not owned and operated by the network.
+The two stations share studios at One Monroe Place on the north end of midtown Atlanta; WXIA-TV's transmitter is located in the city's east section, near Kirkwood.
+Atlanta is the second largest television market (after KPRC-TV in Houston, Texas) where the NBC station is not owned and operated by the network.

 WXIA-TV is popularly known within the Atlanta metropolitan area by its longtime on-air brand, 11 Alive, which the station has used since 1976.